Sai-Moen/TMInterface-AS-SaiMoen/site/blogs/bf_intuition/bf_intuition.md

 This is not practical if you are trying to TAS, and you should really be doing the routing yourself, and when optimizing smaller sections of a track (as a TASer), bruteforce with a good base run will probably win against AI anyway.

+Maybe in the future, when they are easier to set up for laymen, we could see some kind of AI assistance for TASing emerge.

+## Conclusion

+To summarize the most practical information:
+(TODO Insert Summary List)